Munch-museum in Bergen

 KODE Art Musems of Bergen exhibits an exceptional permanent presentation of its unique Edvard Munch collection in the museum's newly reopened Rasmus Meyer Collection.

 KODE Art Museums of Bergen exhibits the second largest collection of Munch paintings in the world outside of Oslo.
 From an art historical perspective, the collection is unique because it exhibits works from all the major paradigms in Edvard Munch’s artistic career.

-– We have several very famous works in our possession.
-Among others, we have many of the important paintings from the “Frieze of Life” – a series of paintings where Munch depicts the psyche of the modern human being.
+Among others we have many of the important paintings from the “Frieze of Life” – a series of paintings where Munch depicts the psyche of the modern human being.
 Munch himself described the “Frieze of Life” as the major work of his oeuvre.
-Jealousy, Melancholy, Women in Three Stages, Evening on Karl Johan and By the Death Bed are all from the “Frieze of Life”, and they are all exhibited together in the Rasmus Meyer Collection, states the director of KODE, Erlend G. Høyersten.
+Jealousy, Melancholy, Women in Three Stages, Evening on Karl Johan and By the Death Bed are all from the “Frieze of Life”, and they are all exhibited together in the Rasmus Meyer Collection.

 Bergen’s Munch collection has been represented at Munch exhibitions all over the world for many years.
 The collection constituted the majority of the successful exhibition Edvard Munch – Angst/Anxiety, at ARoS Art Museum, which had more than 264.000 visitors, and beat all earlier records at the Danish museum.